 Dodge has two lines originally spoken by Charlton Heston (See Mythology Gag.)

-Caesar's mother was nicknamed "Bright Eyes," the nickname Zira gave to Taylor in the original.
+Caesar's mother was nicknamed "Bright Eyes," the nickname Zira gave to Taylor in the 1968 film.

 A female chimp is named "Cornelia."

 A bonobo is named Koba, like the protagonist of Alexander Kazbegi's "The Patricide."
 Guess what he ends up doing to his metaphorical father Jacobs, personification of Gen*Sys — not to mention the fate of all other humans.
 Also, it was Josef Stalin's favorite pseudonym.